vilas10/order-book/README.md

 | AAPL      | 2021-02-18T10:20:00.000Z   | 118                       |
 | AAPL      | 2021-02-18T10:30:00.000Z   | 184                       |

-### Approach #3: Maintain Indexes and Priority Queues for each second
+### Approach #3: Pre-Cache Per Second - Maintain Indexes and Priority Queues for each second
 In this approach, instead of having one ask and bid priority queues, there are multiple queues created that stores best 5 bids/asks at the end of each second.
 Also, indices of input quotes are maintained to only load the data for only the current second